opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 QGIS as you'll have to re-open it later when you want to synchronize the changes.

+## How to sync from/to iOS device

+Use iTunes' File Sharing function to import into the QField root folder.

+1. Open the iTunes app and click on the iPhone button near the top-left of the iTunes window.
+2. Click on the *File Sharing* option in the left sidebar.
+3. Select the app QField and click on *Add File*.
+This will open the file browser.
+4. Select the file.

 ## Synchronize from QField

 When you want to synchronize what you have collected, re-open the